makerdao/dss-allocator/README.md

 ### Swapper Callees

-Contracts that perform the actual swap and send the resulting funds to the Swapper (to be forwarded to the AllocationBuffer).
+Contracts that perform the actual swap and send the resulting funds to the Swapper (to be forwarded to the AllocatoBuffer).

 - They can be implemented on top of any DEX / swap vehicle.
 - An example is SwapperCalleeUniV3, where swaps in Uniswap V3 can be triggered.